Ron Hines DVM PhD

 First, be sure the momma cat is over one year of age.
 Many cats are accidentally bred on their first heat when they are not much more than kittens themselves.
 I advise my clients to breed their cat on its second or third heat period.
 Cats generally have their first heat when they are five to six months old or when their weight reaches 4.5-5 pounds.

 Take the potential mother in for a veterinary examination prior to having her bred.
 Besides a thorough veterinary examination, you should be certain the cat is free of intestinal and external parasites.
 I assume your cat received its important kittenhood vaccinations.
 If it didn’t, now is the time to get them.
 If it did, it needs no more.
 Shots need to be given in the safest locations (ref) before the cat becomes pregnant, not after.
-If the cat is overweight it will be susceptible to more complications than a trim mother.
-So place fat cats on a diet, if it needs one, six month prior to having it bred. (ref)
+If your cat is overweight it will be susceptible to more complications than a trim mother.
+So place your fat cat on a diet six month prior to having it bred. (read more about that here)

 Someone who has experience breeding cats should oversee the actual mating.
 This will usually but the owner of the male cat.
 You can locate these people in your area through cat fanciers, veterinarians and grooming salons.
 Visit the home of the male cat.
 If it smells, go elsewhere.
 If they order their vaccines through mail order, go elsewhere.
 If they have more than 3 male cats, go elsewhere.
 If they can’t show you current veterinary records, go elsewhere.
 Long and impressive pedigree certificates and show ribbons are no substitute for good health.
 Some veterinary hospitals also specialize in breeding cats but I do not recommend that cats be bred at hospitals because sick animals are often present there as well.